 In Difficult Mothers, Adult Daughters- A Guide For Separation, Liberation & Inspiration, Karen C.L.
 Anderson says, “The best news on the planet is that your mother doesn’t have to change in order for you to be happy.”

-If your mom is no longer with us, read Healing Guilty Feelings When Your Mom Dies.
+If your mom is no longer alive, read Healing Guilty Feelings When Your Mom Dies.